Centrin

 Centrins, also known as caltractins, are a family of calcium-binding phosphoproteins found in the centrosome of eukaryotes.
-Centrins are present in the centrioles and pericentriolar lattice.
+Centrins are small calcium binding proteins that are ubiquitous centrosome components.
+There are about 350 "signature" proteins that are unique to eukaryotic cells but have no significant homology to proteins in archaea and bacteria.
+They are a type of protein that is essential and present in almost all eukaryotic cells and are found in the centrioles and pericentriolar lattice.
 Human centrin genes are CETN1, CETN2 and CETN3.